blualg/m-ovito/doc/manual/installation.rst

     which system user ran the first process creating it.

     It can happen that :file:`$HOME/.config/` is owned by the system administrator ("root" user), because it was the root user who first ran an application creating the :file:`.config` directory.
-As a result, your personal user account, which you are using to install OVITO Pro, can't make further modifications to the directory, which lets the license activation fail.
+As a result, your personal user account, which you are using to install *OVITO Pro*, can't make further modifications to the directory, which lets the license activation fail.
 To resolve the problem, ask your system administrator to create the :file:`$HOME/.config/Ovito/` subdirectory for you and make it writable by your personal user account -- or follow `these instructions <https://apple.stackexchange.com/a/320686>`__ to correct the ownership of the :file:`$HOME/.config/` parent directory yourself.